dotnet/android/Documentation/guides/BuildProcess.md

     This property is `False` by default.

+-   **AndroidEnableProfiledAot** &ndash; A boolean property that determines whether or not the AOT profiles are used during the Ahead-of-Time compilation.

+    The profiles are listed in `AndroidAotProfiles` item group.
+This ItemGroup contains default profile(s).
+It can be overriden by removing the existing one(s) and adding own AOT profiles.

+    Support for this property was added in Xamarin.Android 9.4.

+    This property is `False` by default.

 -   **EmbedAssembliesIntoApk** &ndash; A boolean property that determines whether or not the app's assemblies should be embedded into the Application package.